Kudaes/rust_tips_and_tricks/README.md

 ```
 Then, all you have to do is to compile in release mode using `cargo build --release`.
 This info has been obtained from [this answer](https://stackoverflow.com/questions/29008127/why-are-rust-executables-so-huge) where you can also find additional tips on this topic.

 Take into account that you might not want to use some of those flags in your project by default (for example, `panic = 'abort'` will reduce de binary size by removing unwind data, making it impossible to recover from an unexpected exception).
-In my experience, the safest flags that you can use without worrying are `opt-level = 'z'` and `strip = true`; for the others, make sure you test the resulting binary before using it on a production environment or a client.
+In my experience, the only flags that you can use without worrying at all are `opt-level = 'z'` and `strip = true`; for the others, make sure you test the resulting binary before using it on a production environment or a client.

 ## Compile to dll
-Rust projects can be compiled to different artifacts: .lib, .exe, .dll, .so, etc. By default, your code will be compiled to .exe format, but I have found very useful to be able to compile my code into a native dll, as I would do from other languages like C or C++.
+Rust projects can be compiled to different artifacts: .lib, .exe, .dll, .so, etc. By default, in Windows your code will be compiled to .exe format, but I have found very useful to be able to compile my code into a native dll as I would do from other languages like C or C++.

 To do so, you have to add the following lines to `Cargo.toml`:
 ```rust